j-holub/Node-MPV/readme.md

 * **0.9.1**
   * Loop function implemented and property added to the default observed values
   * MultiplyProperty added offer more free interaction with mpv
+  * Added a function to adjust the playback speed

 * **0.9.0**
   * Playlist support added